XtremeOwnage/Web/docs/blog/posts/Solar/june-2023-lessons-learned.md

 ##### The downsides

 1. Slight efficiency losses from inverting the power twice.
+(Generator AC -> DC To Battery/Inverter -> AC to House)
 2. Slightly reduced generator capacity.
 Going through the inverter, I can load the generator far in excess of its actual capacity.
     * During testing while off-grid, I did manage to load the 7,200 watt rated generator at 7,000 watts for around...
 30 minutes before it tripped its circuit breaker.
     * This- is not a massive disadvantage, as the generator is likely to run more efficiently at around 50-80% of its rated capacity.
 Running at full capacity, it was chugging fuel pretty quickly...